Starling Bank Limited

 Policy reviews

-The Remuneration Policy applies to all employees and Directors of the Bank.
+The Remuneration Policy applies to all employees and directors of the Group.
 It is reviewed annually to take account of any changes to policies, practices and procedures, and aims to strike a balance between short and long-term business performance.
-Where appropriate the Bank seeks external advice to support decision-making and inform the Board prior to approval of the Remuneration Policy.

 Principle 6: Stakeholder Relationships and Engagement